 Mobile eCommerce and payments has seen unprecedented growth in the recent years.
-Several analysts have estimated that by 2017, the mobile payments industry will be worth $1 trillion.
+Several analysts have estimated that in the next few years, the mobile payments industry will be worth $1 trillion.

 As a matter of fact, world’s major banks have prioritized mobile payments, mobile banking and online banking as their top need, among other IT initiatives.